BrentGrammer/PROGNOTES/AWS/Cloudwatch.md

   - Route53 - log DNS queries
 - Allows for real time monitoring
 - Adjustable retention - 1 week, 30 days, year, infinitely etc.

+### Log Streams

+- Store Log Events
+- A log stream is a sequence of events from the same source (i.e. an API, EC2, database etc.)
+  - For EC2 instances, each log stream represents one instance
+- Configuration settings are stored on the log group and apply to all log streams in that log group
+  - retention
+  - permissions
+- Metric Filters are defined in log groups
+  - constantly monitors log events in the streams in the group that satisfy certain patterns
+  - When a event that satisfies a metric filter criteria happens, the metric is incremented
+  - Metrics can be associated with alarms that notify admins or other systems

+### Log Groups

+- Containers for multiple log streams for the same type of logging
+  - I.e. a group of log streams for var/log events coming from different EC2 instances.

 # Amazon EventBridge (formerly CloudWatch Events)